Stellarium/stellarium/skycultures/chinese_xianglin/description.md

 ##### Officer of Honour

-*Officer of Honour* (Chinese: 幸臣, Pinyin: Xìng Chén) is 1 star south of the *Crown Prince*, northeast of the Emperor's seat.
+*Officer of Honour* (Chinese: 幸臣, Pinyin: Xìng Chén) is 1 star south of the *Crown Prince*, northeast of the *Seats of the Five Emperors*.

 ##### Officers of the Imperial Guard

-*Officers of the Imperial Guard* (Chinese: 郎位, Pinyin: Láng Wèi) consists of 15 stars, northeast of the Emperor's seat.
+*Officers of the Imperial Guard* (Chinese: 郎位, Pinyin: Láng Wèi) consists of 15 stars, northeast of the *Seats of the Five Emperors*.

 ##### Captain of the Bodyguards